tholman/one-square-minesweeper/readme.md

 # One Square Minesweeper

 A game of minesweeper that is easy to complete (or lose).
+Play at [https://onesquareminesweeper.com](https://onesquareminesweeper.com).

 ### Instructions
 - Right click (or crtl + click) is flag